 - A form embedded in each blog post

-- A pop up on your home page
+- A pop-up on your home page

-- A sign up landing page you link to from social media
+- A signup landing page you link to from social media

 - A check box to sign up while buying your products

 For each form, your ESP will bring in custom field data for each user that signs up.
-This will show to you that the form works properly and gives you information to create segments.
-If you see more sign-ups on on your blog, you’ll know your fans are interested in your posts and can focus on sharing that kind of content more often.
+This will show you that the form works properly and gives you information to create segments.
+If you see more sign-ups on your blog, you’ll know your fans are interested in your posts and can focus on sharing that kind of content more often.

 What Are Email Segments?

 An email segment is a subset of your subscribers who have expressed interest in something specific that you offer.
 For example, let’s say you’re a fitness trainer with your own business.
-You might sell workout guides, yoga mats, athletic gear, and have a video subscription plan.
+You might sell workout guides, yoga mats, and athletic gear, and have a video subscription plan.

 Some of your followers might subscribe to the videos but have never made a purchase from your store.
-Others might buy your books, but never touch your other products.
+Others might buy your books but never touch your other products.
 If you segment these subscribers into unique groups, you can send them emails personalized and suited to their interests.